The Bear and the Nightingale: Background

 When asked why she incorporated so many myths and legends into her novel Arden responded, “Slavic paganism never really disappeared from the Russian countryside after the arrival of Christianity; rather they coexisted, with some friction, for centuries.
 I was fascinated by the tensions inherent in such a system”.

 Publication

 The Bear and the Nightingale was released in early January 2017, followed by the sequel The Girl in the Tower, which was released in December 2017.
 The final novel of the series, The Winter of the Witch, was released in January 2019.
-The series is being published by Del Rey, an imprint of Penguin Random House Company.
+The series was published by Del Rey, an imprint of Penguin Random House.
 The Bear and the Nightingale was awarded Amazon's Best Science Fiction and Fantasy of 2017 and nominated for Goodreads Choice Awards Best Fantasy 2017 and Goodreads Choice Awards Best Debut Goodreads Author 2017.

 The Bear and the Nightingale has also been published in paperback, hardcover, ebook and audio editions.
 Official translations include Bulgarian, Dutch, Polish, Portuguese, Serbian, Croatian, Hungarian, Persian, Spanish, Turkish, Chinese, Czech and Russian.